 - Summer research project

 - Students work on a research project for 4 weeks with guidance and mentoring from WashU graduate students.
-Most components of the program are virtual, but in 2022 we were able to hold several in-person days where students got to do hands-on activities.

 Other activities include hands-on experiments at community events, campus tours, graduate student panels, and more.
 Interested in working with us?
 Contact us below.